dotnet/csharplang/proposals/low-level-struct-improvements.md

 The impact of this compatibility break is expected to be very small.
 The impacted API shape made little sense in the abscene of `ref` fields hence it is unlikely customers created many of these.
 Experiments running tools to spot this API shape over existing repositories back up that assertion.
 The only repository with any significant counts of this shape is [dotnet/runtime](https://github.com/dotnet/runtime) and that is because that repo can create `ref` fields via the `ByReference<T>` intrinsic type.

-Even so the design must account for such APIs existing because express a valid pattern.
+Even so the design must account for such APIs existing because it express a valid pattern, just not a common one.
 Hence the design must give developers the tools to restore the existing lifetime rules when upgrading to C# 10.
 Specifically it must provide mechanisms that allow developers to annotate `ref` parameters as unable to escape by `ref` or `ref` field.
-That allows customers to define APIs in C# 11 that have the same C# 10 callsite rules for all known patterns.
+That allows customers to define APIs in C# 11 that have the same C# 10 callsite rules.

 ## Detailed Design
 The rules for `ref struct` safety are defined in the [span safety document](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
 This document will describe the required changes to this document as a result of this proposal.
 Once accepted as an approved feature these changes will be incorporated into that document.